 Six unique voices.
 Six top-notch instrumentalists.
 Three different countries.
 Featuring a half dozen musicians from both sides of the Atlantic, King Calaway is proof that there’s strength in numbers.

-Before coming together in 2018, bandmates Caleb Miller, Chris Deaton, Simon Dumas, Jordan Harvey, Chad Michael Jervis, and Austin Luther all pursued their own solo careers, racking up a long list of milestones — including CMA Awards performances, international tours, session gigs, and BBC TV appearances — along the way.
+Before coming together in 2018, bandmates Caleb Miller, Chris Deaton, Simon Dumas, Jordan Harvey, Chad Michael Jervis, and Austin Luther all pursued their own solo careers, gigging across the US, the UK, and the world, all the while honing their art and expanding their musical horizons.
 They could all sing.
 They could all play.
-And one by one, they all found their way to Nashville, drawn to the city by its rich, diverse music scene.
+And eventually they all found their way to Nashville, drawn to the city by its rich, diverse music scene.

 That diversity reaches a new peak with King Calaway.
 A multi-national supergroup of harmony-singing, instrument-playing musicians, the band makes anthemic country music for the modern world.
-Songs like “World For Two” show the full range of their sound, mixing groove, grit and rootsy stomp in equal doses.
+Songs like “No Matter What” show the full range of their sound, mixing groove, grit and rootsy stomp in equal doses.
 In an age when music fans listen to everything, filling their playlists with songs from every corner of the musical spectrum, King Calaway is something new and fresh: a band that both embraces country’s roots and reaches far beyond them.